 Besides outright refusing to take a drug test, failure to appear for a drug test within a reasonable amount of time, failing to comply with all testing procedures, leaving before the testing process is complete, and being confrontational, are all categorized as a refusal to take a drug test.

-What Happens If a Pilot Fails a Drug Test?
+What Happens When a Pilot Fails a Drug Test

 If a pilot fails a drug test, they are subject to suspension or revocation of their FAA Certificates.